Aaronzinhoo/dotfiles/README.md

 ## TODO

-- use tree-sitter built in packages to manage installs
-- investigate embark use
+- investigate embark, vertico, avy
-- look into project.el
 - look into using casual suite of tools
 - multiple-cursors with completion